MayeulPx/PYnals/README.md

   -🟫: wall

   -⬜: glass (can see through)

-  -🟠: wall

   -🟢: bush (can fire but not see)

 ### Players
-There is 3 different profiless.
+There is 3 different profiles.

 |Statistics|Light|Medium|Heavy|
 |-----|-----|-----|-----|